 There are many advantages to holding your wedding at home.
-In this article we cover the A to Z of hints and tips for getting married in your own backyard.
+In this article we cover the A to Z of hints and tips for holding a backyard wedding.

 Weddings held in peak season are nearly always booked at least one year in advance.
 In the most popular venues we sometimes find ourselves performing at midweek weddings due to lack of availability – hardly ideal when you want your guests to have a big night.
 The backyard wedding has a major advantage in this regard, because you can hold it whenever you like.